What is ATRT?

 Treatment Option Overview

-There are different types of treatment for patients with central nervous system atypical teratoid/rhabdoid tumor.
+There are different types of treatment for children with central nervous system (CNS) atypical teratoid/rhabdoid tumor (ATRT).

 Children with atypical teratoid/rhabdoid tumor should have their treatment planned by a team of health care providers who are experts in treating cancer in children.

-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
-The pediatric oncologist works with other pediatric health care providers who are experts in treating children with central nervous system cancer and who specialize in certain areas of medicine.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of AT/RT.
+The pediatric oncologist works with other health care providers who are experts in treating children with CNS cancer and also specialize in other areas of medicine.
 Other specialists may include:

 -